 1. Drive stakeholder engagement.

 Stakeholder pressure—from customers and, even more so, employees—has driven a significant increase in corporate philanthropy and sustainability activity.
-Businesses that invest in engaging their stakeholders are fostering trust and loyalty.
+Businesses that invest in engaging their customers and employees are fostering trust and loyalty.
 Whether it is customers exercising their purchasing power or employees publicly speaking out against leadership, measurable social considerations are moving beyond labor standards to look at employee retention, employee development, and customer accessibility.
 Philanthropy has long served as a way to prioritize workers and acknowledge their value by giving and matching to the causes they care about.
 Today, companies are going further by encouraging active participation from employees and customers alike in their giving programs—whether it’s selecting grantees for a campaign fund or activating cause marketing campaigns in response to societal challenges.

 2. Support local community investment.